1. Installation

 1.1.
 Installing Using the Epic Games Launcher

 1.2.
-Install or Build Using a .zip File Release
+Install Using a Prebuilt .zip File Release

 See sections below for detailed instructions for each of these scenarios.